-Code A Weld is accredited by the United Kingdom Accreditation Service (UKAS) as both a Testing Laboratory (ISO 17025) and Inspection Body (ISO 17020).
-We are a Notified Body (NI)/Approved Body and all of our NDT technicians are PCN and/or CSWIP approved.
+Code A Weld is accredited by the United Kingdom Accreditation Service (UKAS) as both a Testing Laboratory (ISO 17025), Inspection Body (ISO 17020) and Certification Body (ISO 17024).
+We are a Notified Body (NI)/ Recognised Third Party Organisation (RTPO) and all of our NDT technicians are PCN and/or CSWIP approved.
 Overall, we pride ourselves on offering top quality welding services.

 Yes we can.
 Welders can be certified, coded and qualified to any required standard under our accreditations.